 When your employees are active in the community, they can emulate a positive image for your brand.
 Your company has employees who are experts at accounting, marketing, sales, human resources, and customer service, to name a few.
 What better way to help the community than to have them in the community helping others with their skills?

 Employees at all levels of the company serve on boards or committees of numerous organizations, including our executives.
 This includes partnering with or providing service hours for organizations like People Helping People, United Way, NeighborWorks Salt Lake, Junior Achievement, and the VITA programs, among others.

 Contractors and Community Involvement

 Should home improvement and remodeling contractors be involved in their communities?
 What are the benefits?

-Contractors are a perfect fit for participation in community programs because your employees have great skills that people and organizations need, including marketing, sales, design, production, installation or construction, budgeting and finance.
-As an added bonus, involvement in the community helps get your name known among potential partners, customers and government officials.
+Contractors are a perfect fit for participation in community programs because your employees have great skills that people and organizations need, including marketing, sales, design, production, installation or construction, budgeting, and finance.
+As an added bonus, involvement in the community helps get your name known among potential partners, customers, and government officials.
 You’ll also be able to reach potential customers or partners in more effective ways than your current marketing initiatives or practices.
-By working with potential customers and partners in a community setting, they will get to know better and trust you more.
-Finally, you will improve your employee morale.
+By working with potential customers and partners in a community setting, they’ll get to know you better and trust you more.
+Finally, you’ll improve your employee morale.

 When you give back to the community, the rewards for your company and your employees far exceed the effort.
 We encourage companies and individuals to look for ways to give back to their communities.